Wednesday, November 22, 2023

 • The season

-The season may refer to the time of the year or every month’s cycle.
-How we pick our dishes at a carinderia menu may not be based on what we want but on what’s available.
+The season may refer to the time of the year or the cycle every month.
+How we pick our dishes at a carinderia menu may not be based on what we want but what’s available.
 For example, during Holy Week, carinderias usually serve fish dishes and suspend meat options if they are open for business.
-We can invite the whole gang to a festive dinner during payday and order everyone’s favorites.
+During payday, we can invite the whole gang to a festive dinner and order everyone’s favorites.

 • The location